jeffistyping/linear_solver/README.md

-# linear_solver
+# Trivial Linear System Solver

-Quick and dirty implementation of a linear system solver
+A toy linear system solver implemented in a hour to help solve a cryptoarithmetic problem.